Shippable/docs/sources/deploy/vm-multiple-environments.md

 * **Description:** `app_beta_deploy` and `app_prod_deploy` are [deploy](/platform/workflow/job/deploy) jobs that actually deploys the application manifest to their respective VM clusters.

     Without adding any custom script, this deploy job will take any files in the manifest, and copy them to the nodes in the cluster.
-It doesn't take any specific action with the files, it simply downloads them to a particular location on the hosts.
+It doesn't take any specific action with the files; it simply downloads them to a particular location on the hosts.
 Since we want this deployment to actually update our running application, we'll have to add some commands to the job.

     Unlike deployments to our supported container services, deployments to VM clusters allow for custom scripting.
 This is because anything written in the `TASK` section of the job is executed *on the individual machines*, not on the Shippable platform.
 So, if your VM cluster has two machines, the Shippable deployment service will ssh into each machine, one at a time, download the files from the manifest, and run the series of script commands in the `TASK` section.